ArtS/arts.github.com/_posts/2020-08-25-dot-net-framework-or-dot-net-core-which-one-to-chose-for-web-development.md

 .NET Core immediately, although over time the ecosystem has mostly caught up, whether with Microsoft releasing new versions of popular libraries (Entity Framework, SignalR), or the open-source movement implementing the missing pieces (WCF).
-Some libraries still haven't been ported and probably not ever going to be -- such as WebForms or WinForms.
+Some libraries still haven't been ported and probably not ever going to be -- such as WebForms.

+_By the way, if you're looking to use WinForms with .NET Core, seems like it's your lucky day!
+Microsoft recently released [Windows Forms Designer for .NET Core][10]_

 As far as the documentation is concerned -- Microsoft has done a fantastic job at documenting .NET Core, so it's heaps better than your general useless MSDN madness.
 There's also tons of tutorial,